JonDotsoy/envconfig/README.md

 > declare type prefix = string
 > ```

 Used to simplify the reading values that contain prefixes on all values required.
+Its util to complex strategies.

 ```ts
 const e = envconfig({